malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 # Bayesian Modelling

+There are a few approaches available for dynamic modelling.
+One approach could be to use one of the decision-tree solutions, such as BART, instead of a neural network.
+These could be perfect because they have the smaller size and reach saturation faster, and possibly even support tree growth.
+Of the various current techniques, bayesian models (or something with similar effects, such as the Probably Approximately Correct (PAC) approximation of bayes models) appear to be the most biologically plausible solution for dynamic modelling.

 This chapter looks at how we might actually implement bayesian modeling.
 In short, how do we build the blue "bayes" boxes in the diarams above?